First Alert Weather Days Friday through Sunday. Dangerous Heat

 EXTENDED PLANNER:

-FIRST ALERT WEATHER DAYS FRIDAY - SUNDAY: RECORD HEAT POSSIBLE IN FARGO.
+FIRST ALERT WEATHER DAYS: SATURDAY - SUNDAY: RECORD HEAT POSSIBLE IN FARGO.
 In Fargo, we are forecasting upper 90s to 100 degrees.
 Most locations outside of the immediate Valley will be in the upper 80s to mid 90s through the weekend.
 Be on the lookout again for afternoon and evening storms.
 Organized severe weather is not expected but a few are possible.
+Wind and hail remain the possible threats just like we saw all week across the region.

 MONDAY - FRIDAY: Still hot to start the week with thunderstorm chances on Monday.
 A slight chance of storms lingers on Tuesday, but the quieter/less stormy pattern takes over.
 We still will be hot through most of the week with 80s and 90s.